Dark matter as the source of neutrino mass: theory overview and experimental prospects: Preliminaries

+Without loss of generality the angles $\theta_{ij}$ can be taken to lie in the first quadrant $\theta_{ij}\in [0,\pi/2]$, and the phase $\delta_{\rm CP} \in [0,2\pi]$.
+The neutrino oscillation probabilities are described by six parameters, $\Delta m_{21}^2$, $|\Delta m_{31}^2|$, $\theta_{12}$, $\theta_{13}$, $\theta_{23}$ and $\delta_{\rm CP}$.
+Depending on the sign of $\Delta m_{31}^2$, there are two possible mass orderings, $\Delta m_{31}^2>0$ is referred to as the Normal Ordering~(\textbf{NO}), while $\Delta m_{31}^2 < 0$ is referred as the Inverted Ordering~(\textbf{IO}).
 Different oscillation parameters are measured by different experiments, such as solar and atmospheric experiments, and also reactor experiments, such as KamLAND, and long-baseline accelerator experiments, e.g. NOvA and T2K.
-Results from the latest global fit of the neutrino masses and mixing parameters from the Valencia neutrino group are given in Table.~\ref{tab:sum-2020}.
-Besides the individual oscillation parameter determination~\cite{deSalas:2020pgw}, these also include the pairwise parameter correlations~\cite{10.5281/zenodo.4726908}.
-The results are in good agreement with those of the NuFit and Bari groups~\cite{Esteban:2020cvm,Capozzi:2021fjo}.
+Results from the latest global fit of the neutrino masses and mixing parameters from the Valencia group are given in Table.~\ref{tab:sum-2020}.
+Besides the individual oscillation parameter determination~\cite{deSalas:2020pgw}, in good agreement with those of the NuFit and Bari groups~\cite{Esteban:2020cvm,Capozzi:2021fjo}, oscillation data also provide all pairwise oscillation parameter correlations, given explicitly in~\cite{10.5281/zenodo.4726908}.
 The global analysis provides a precision determination of solar oscillation parameters, as well as the reactor mixing angle, the latter driven mainly by Daya-Bay results.
-Three ambiguities remain.
+However, three ambiguities remain.
 The first concerns the neutrino mass ordering.
 Currently normal mass ordering, \textbf{NO}, is preferred over inverted ordering, \textbf{IO}, with $2.5\sigma$ statistical significance.
 The second ambiguity concerns the atmospheric angle $\theta_{23}$, whose current best fit value lies in the second octant, though the first octant solution remains allowed at $3\sigma$.
-Finally, we have a poor determination of $\delta_{\rm CP}$, with the preferred value given as $1.08\pi$~($1.58\pi$) for \textbf{NO}~(\textbf{IO}) cases respectively, with the errors indicated in Table~\ref{tab:sum-2020}~\footnote{ Notice that the latest results presented at the Neutrino 2024 conference do not change the global picture in any important way concerning the dark-matter studies presented here. }.
-Altogether, we have ambiguous determinations of the neutrino mass ordering, the octant of the atmospheric mixing, and the precise value of the CP phase.
-Improving upon these will constitute the target of the next round of experiments, such as JUNO~\cite{JUNO:2015zny}, DUNE~\cite{DUNE:2015lol} and Hyper-Kamiokande~\cite{Hyper-Kamiokande:2018ofw}.
-Besides resolving these issues, many others remain, such as probing for the robustness of the neutrino oscillation interpretation with respect to the presence of non-standard neutrino interactions~\cite{Miranda:2004nb,Coloma:2017egw}, and other non-standard neutrino properties, such as neutrino magnetic moments through measurements of anti-neutrinos from the Sun~\cite{Miranda:2003yh,Miranda:2004nz}.
-Finally, probing the unitarity of the lepton mixing matrix~\cite{Schechter:1980gr,Antusch:2006vwa,Escrihuela:2015wra} may be essential for shedding light on the value of the CP phase in experiments like DUNE~\cite{Miranda:2016wdr} and indirectly probing the scale of neutrino mass generation and the nature of the underlying physics.\\
+Finally, we have a poor determination of $\delta_{\rm CP}$, with the preferred value given as $1.08\pi$~($1.58\pi$) for \textbf{NO}~(\textbf{IO}) cases respectively, with the errors indicated in Table~\ref{tab:sum-2020}~\footnote{ Notice that the latest results presented at the Neutrino 2024 conference do not change the global picture in any important way, and have no visible impact on the dark-matter studies presented here. }.